zhisbug/RFC/RFC-202101-MPIEXEC-support/rfc.md

 After launching the default workers, these workers are in a group.
 So we can use collective communication method, `gather`, to collect the pids.

+We use the `Accept` and `Connect` methods in MPI to create intre-communicator between workers and GCS.
+GCS collects the pids and sends pids to raylets as the parameters.

+But here comes a problem: how can we sent the pids that are on the same machine as raylet?

+When raylet gets the pids of default workers, it doesn't need to start up workers by itself.
+But in `src/ray/raylet/worker_pool.cc` we still need to maintain the others services that we mentioned above.

+#### How to make users be able to call the collective communication methods?

+The users are only able to manipulate the worker that is assigned to the task.
+But not all the workers are assigned to tasks.
+So when assigning workers to tasks, we need to send message to those workers and create a new communicator by calling [`MPI_Comm_split`](https://www.open-mpi.org/doc/v3.0/man3/MPI_Comm_split.3.php).
+After that, when users call the collective communication methods, such as `ray.collective.allreduce`, the backend will use the new communicator to call MPI APIs.

 ### Unsolved Problems